-Our library is a flexible space available for faculty, staff and students to study, to work together, to create, and to relax.
+Our library is a flexible space available for faculty, staff, and students to study, to work together, to create, and to relax.
 We ask for advanced notice for organized events, especially those bringing in food or rearranging furniture, purely to avoid scheduling conflicts and to ensure an enjoyable library experience for all.
 The library works best as a space for events where the entire community is invited, and we ask that more private gatherings occur on the lower level of the library, or in team rooms.
+We do NOT use Ad Astra, please contact us directly instead.